DavidBien23/Projects/README.md

 and profit vector.
 From that, I could calculate the NPV and simulate 1000 alternative scenarios.
 I enjoyed refreshing my memory of python code and challegning myself with a more efficient solution.</p>

+### LC Review 3

+<p>This is an update to the "LC 15.4" code that created a Monte Carlo simulation of an equity-linked
+insurance policy.
+In my improvement, I made one instance of the simulation a function, called "monte_carlo(), that relied on variable like renewal expenses, interest rates, premium amount, and a GMMB function.
+Using the defined variabels, my function returns a NPV and GMMB (GMMB=0 if not applicable) as a tuple.
+Then, the update made it easy to complete the assignment a of analyzing the effects of changing specific variables. </p>

 ### Mean

 <p>This is a small file that I worked on outside of school determined to find a unique way to